jetbrains-academy/Coroutines-and-channels/Coroutines/Outer scope/task.md

 }
 ```

-With structured concurrency, you can specify the major context elements (like dispatcher) once, when creating the
+With structured concurrency, you can specify major context elements (such as the dispatcher) once, when creating the
 top-level coroutine.
-All the nested coroutines then inherit the context and modify it only if needed.
+All nested coroutines then inherit this context and only modify it as needed.

 <div class="hint">

-  > When you write code with coroutines for UI applications, for example Android ones, it's a common practice to
+  > In the context of UI applications using coroutines, such as Android applications, a common practice involves
-  > use `CoroutineDispatchers.Main` by default for the top coroutine and then to explicitly put a different dispatcher when
+  > using `CoroutineDispatchers.Main` as the default for the top coroutine.
+Then, to run code on a different thread, a different dispatcher is
-  > you need to run the code on a different thread.
+  > explicitly assigned.
 </div>

-For a more detailed description, you can look at [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#using-the-outer-scope-s-context)
+For a more detailed description, you can refer to [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#using-the-outer-scope-s-context)